Aon-Sao/startup-260/notes.md

 Polyfill will add compatibilities to your JS that run based on the detected environment (done clientside).
 Vite is sensitive to directory structure.
 I probably want to make vite / npm set up a template and either move code into it or just rewrite with reference.
 There seems to be quite a bit of restructuring for debugging and deploying with react and vite.

+# Reactivity
+Rerender pieces of the page when they change.
+React adds the "shadow DOM", a given event causes the shadow DOM to be manipulated, recomputed, etc, until it reaches a finished state, then the shadow DOM is pushed to the actual DOM and gets rendered.

+## Hooks
+Hooks only work in function components, only in the top of the function scope.
+Not in block scopes therein. useState - component state, like properties of an object. useEffect - hooks into events in the lifecycle of a component, like render. useEffect can be given render dependencies useEffect can return a cleanup function, basically a destructor.
+Remember to use hooks to change things, don't just use assignment.
+If React isn't involved it won't update the shadow DOM, which gets pushed to the real DOM.